My ongoing research interests are focused on the interactions between politics, institutions, and market dynamics.

 General Audience Books on Biculturalism, International Schools in Japan

 The first, "Biculturalism and the Japanese: Beyond English Linguistic Capabilities" (Japanese) was published in 2006.
 It advocates thinking of bilingual as separate from bicultural, and contends that double-insider-outsider worldviews can be useful in the journey towards biculturalism.
 Some of the main points were picked up in the ASIJ Ambassador (alumni magazine) and in a letter to the editor in the Financial Times.
+New revised version published in 2015 as Amazon Kindle book.

 The second, "International Schools, an Introduction" (Japanese, 2008) fills a glaring information gap in Japan; despite intense interest in international schools, very little substantial or useful information is available to the Japanese public.
 I offer a typology of different types of international schools operating in Japan.
 I illuminate critical structures, aspects of their educational systems, and explore sociocultural issues.
 To combat questionable fly-by-night international schools which exploit the lack of information generally available, I offer a set of parameters for parents to use in evaluating international schools.